Cutaneous paraneoplastic syndromes (overview) L83.x

 • (+pruritus)

-• Paraneoplastic acrokeratosis (bazex)(h): Associated with squamous cell carcinoma of the tongue, pharynx, larynx, esophagus.
+• Paraneoplastic acrokeratosis (Bazex)(h): Associated with squamous cell carcinoma of the tongue, pharynx, larynx, esophagus.
 DD: Acral psoriasis.

-• Pityriasis rotunda (?): Association with acute myeloid leukemia; chronic lymphocytic leukemia, hepatocellular carcinoma.
+• Pityriasis rotunda (?): Association with acute myeloid leukemia; chronic lymphocytic leukemia, hepatocellular carcinoma

 Inflammatory paraneoplastic skin changes

-Autoimmunologically induced paraneoplastic skin lesions.
+Autoimmunologically induced paraneoplastic skin changes

 • Bullous pemphigoid(s): low paraneoplastic risk (paraneoplastic bullous pemphigoid).
 Association with prostate carcinoma, rectal carcinoma, bronchial carcinoma.

-Skin lesions in rheumatologic-paraneoplastic syndromes
+Skin changes in rheumatologic-paraneoplastic syndromes

 Paraenoplastic skin changes due to paraproteinemia (see below Paraproteins and skin changes)

-Endocrinological paraneoplasias
+Endocrinological paraneoplasia

 • Hyperprolactinemia (ectopic prolactin release)(h) association with breast carcinoma.